 Is a transitory writing workshop for the commuters of the St. George Ferry Station in Staten Island.

-Meliça & Adelaide are artist-organizers in the early stages of working cooperatively to create a worker-owned green gym that is accessible to all bodies, with particular focus on supporting liberated healing & movement space for people with disabilities and trans people.
+Meliça & Adelaide are artist-organizers in the early stages of working cooperatively to create a worker-owned green gym that is accessible to all bodies, with particular focus on supporting liberated healing & movement space for disabled and trans people.

 is an experimental platform to cultivate critical improvisation: tactics for self-articulation and collective engagement as we demand a more just society.
 Less a formal education program and more a container for collective study, this first iteration of the project is open-ended and speculative, connecting music, movement, struggle, assembly and transcendence.